drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 ### Failed attempt 1: the cascade, but worse

-Breaking out of Figma, and going into CSS, we realize the problem immediately: trying to only declare tokens in 3 sets proves to be a challenge:
+Breaking out of Figma, and going into CSS, we realize the problem immediately: trying to declare a 2×2 matrix in only 3 sets proves to be a challenge:

 ```css
 [data-theme='light'] {